LLNL/axom/src/components/sidre/docs/sphinx/buffer.rst

 allows an application to create buffers it needs, then assess the types and amount of data they will hold before deciding how and when to allocate data.

-.. note:: * Buffer objects can only be created using DataStore methods.
-The
+.. note:: * Buffer objects can only be created and destroyed using DataStore
-            Buffer constructor is private. (see :ref:`datastore-label`).
+            methods.
+The Buffer constructor and destructor are private (see :ref:`datastore-label`).
           * Each Buffer object has a unique integer identifier generated when it is created.
 If you want to interact with a Buffer object directly, you must keep a pointer to it or note its id so that you can